Tiesha93/astronomy-api/README.md

-# Weather App
+# Astrology App

-You can access the Landing Page by visiting the following link: [Live Demo](https://Tiesha93.github.io/astronomy-api)
+You can access the Astrology App by visiting the following link: [Live Demo](https://Tiesha93.github.io/astronomy-api)

 # About the Project

-Astrology app created using vanilla JavaScript and APIs.
+Astrology app created using JavaScript and APIs.
 You can search cities worldwide and get current and forecast weather features.

 ## Features